 \begin{example} In the running example, the network topology is described in terms of network propositions $\subnet(s,h) \in \nprops$ assigning a host $h$ to a subnet $s$, e.g., $\subnet(\mathsf{sensitive},D)\in\nprops$.
 Connectivity is defined between subnets, e.g., $\haclz(\mathsf{internet},\mathsf{dmz},443,\mathsf{tcp})\in\nprops$ indicates that TCP packets with destination port $443$ (HTTPS) can pass from the internet into the DMZ.
 We assume that the webserver $W$, the workstation $S$ and the database server $D$ are vulnerable, e.g., $\vulexists(\cve_W,W,443,\mathsf{tcp},\integrity)\in\nprops$ for a vulnerability with CVE identifier $\cve_W$ affecting $W$ on TCP port 443, that compromises integrity. \end{example}

 We formalize network penetration tests in terms of a probabilistic planning problem:

-\begin{definition}[penetration testing task] A \emph{penetration testing task} is a tuple $\Pi = (\aprops, \attacks, \ainit, \goal, \abudget_0)$ consisting of: \begin{itemize} \item a finite set of \emph{attacker propositions} $\aprops$, \item a finite set of (probabilistic) \emph{attacker actions} $\attacks$ (cf. Definition~\ref{def:attacker-acts}), \item the attacker's \emph{initial state} $\ainit\subseteq \aprops$, \item a conjunction $\goal$ over attacker proposition literals, called the \emph{attacker goal}, and \item a non-negative attacker \emph{budget} $\abudget \in \R^+ \cup \{\infty\}$, including the special case of an unlimited budget $\abudget=\infty$. \end{itemize} \end{definition}
+\begin{definition}[penetration testing task~\cite{aaai-stackelberg}] A \emph{penetration testing task} is a tuple $\Pi = (\aprops, \attacks, \ainit, \goal, \abudget_0)$ consisting of: \begin{itemize} \item a finite set of \emph{attacker propositions} $\aprops$, \item a finite set of (probabilistic) \emph{attacker actions} $\attacks$ (cf. Definition~\ref{def:attacker-acts}), \item the attacker's \emph{initial state} $\ainit\subseteq \aprops$, \item a conjunction $\goal$ over attacker proposition literals, called the \emph{attacker goal}, and \item a non-negative attacker \emph{budget} $\abudget \in \R^+ \cup \{\infty\}$, including the special case of an unlimited budget $\abudget=\infty$. \end{itemize} \end{definition}

-The objective in solving such a task -- the attacker's objective -- will be to maximize attack probability, \ie, to find action strategies maximizing the likelihood of reaching the goal.
-We now specify this in detail.
+The objective in solving such a task --- the attacker's objective --- will be to maximize attack probability, \ie, to find action strategies maximizing the likelihood of reaching the goal, which we will specify in more detail.
 The attacker proposition are used to describe the state of the attack, \eg, dynamic aspects of the network and which hosts the attacker has gained access to. \begin{example} Consider an attacker that initially controls the internet, i.e., $\controls(I)\in\ainit$ and has not yet caused $W$ to crash, $\available(W)\in\ainit$.
 The attacker's aim might be to inflict a privacy-loss on $D$, i.e., $\compromised(D,\mathsf{privacy})$, with a budget $\abudget$ of $3$ units, which relate to the attacker actions below. \end{example}

 The attacks themselves are described in terms of actions which can depend on both network and attacker propositions, but only influence the attacker state.